mingzehuang/latentcor/paper/paper.md

 computation of latent correlation that takes into account all variable types (continuous/binary/ordinal/zero-inflated), comes with an optimized memory footprint, and is computationally efficient, essentially making latent correlation estimation almost as fast as rank-based correlation estimation.

-# Background on latent correlations
+# Estimation of latent correlations

+## The general workflow

 The estimation of latent correlations consists of three steps: